Probation, also known as community supervision in Texas, consists of two different types.

 (2) Deferred adjudication probation is when the judge finds that there’s enough evidence to find a person guilty but defers adjudicating them guilty and places them on probation.
 If they successfully complete the probation they not only serve jail/prison time but also avoid the conviction.
 Many successfully completed deferred probations are eligible for nondisclosure (sealing the record).

-If you or someone you know has violated their probation, below you’ll find everything you need to know to understand the process, some basic terms, what you might be up against, and how to find the right lawyer for you.
+If you or someone you know has violated their probation, below you’ll find everything you need to know to understand the process, some basic terms, what you might be up against, and how to find the right probation lawyer in Dallas for you.

 Let’s start by breaking down some of the terms.